 Fresh water is often a scarce and always a precious resource.
 Yet at a time when climate change, population growth and the ongoing degradation of our nation’s natural capital assets require long-term policy reform, conflicts over the use and management of Australia’s waters and catchments have become increasingly partisan.

 Realising our bold vision

-The Ian Potter Foundation and The Myer Foundation shared a vision to create a new, independent, authoritative and trusted centre that can rebuild trust and work collaboratively with all stakeholders to find common ground on water and catchment policy reforms.
+The Myer Foundation and The Ian Potter Foundation shared a vision to create a new, independent and authoritative centre that can rebuild trust and work collaboratively with all stakeholders to find common ground on water and catchment policy reforms.

 A coalition of 16 philanthropic funders has now committed to investing in the future by establishing a national and fully independent policy centre focused on helping improve the way decisions are made about water and catchments across Australia.

 This undertaking is the result of more than two years of research and analysis, assisted by specialist firms consulting with an international and national group of experts.

 Join us and be a catalyst for change

 The centre’s establishment is now proceeding as a result of firm commitments that exceed $31 million towards the original $35 million fundraising target.